 That said, you have nothing to fear from a happy, healthy African grey parrot.
-They’re like any creature: They might cause problems when they’re treated badly, but if you’re raising them right, they can make wonderful companions.
+They’re like any creature: They might cause problems when treated badly, but if you’re raising them right, they can make wonderful companions.

 17. How long do African grey parrots live?